 Running?
 Elliptical?
 Spinning?
-Or could it be swimming?
+Or could it be kettlebell swings?
 The debate rages on.
 After all, more calories burned results in faster weight loss.
-Last week, I was having an argument… I mean, conversation with my girlfriend discussing which cardio burns the most calories.
+Last week, I was having an argument… I mean, conversation with my fiance discussing which cardio burns the most calories.

 No matter what I said, I was wrong.

-That's normal for our conservations.
-But I asked her to give me a chance to explain my point.
-(After all, I do this for a living.)
-She teaches spin, and group classes, and insists her workouts burn way more calories than my workouts.
+That's normal for our conversations.
+But I asked Courtney to give me a chance to explain my point.
+(After all, I'm a certified personal trainer.)
+She teaches spinning and group classes.
+And insists her workouts burn way more calories per hour than my weight training workouts.

 “So, I win.”

-That's easy, the cardio you actually do.
+That's easy, the cardio exercises you actually do.
 If you do them hard, you'll burn lots of calories.

-In my experience, people don't struggle deciding between cardio burning strategies.
-They usually struggle between the couch and cardio.
+In my experience, people don't struggle between aerobic activities.
+They usually struggle to decide between the couch and any workout plan.

-Make it easy, pick what you like and do that.
+Make it easy and pick what you like.

 AT NASM AND TBP WE RECOMMEND THE FITTE PRINCIPLE

 F: FREQUENCY (TIMES PER WEEK) – make it realistic